 - Have an 8″ – 12″ wrench available to turn your gas meter off if necessary.
 However, do NOT turn off your gas unless you smell gas or hear the hissing of a gas leak.

 - If you do turn the gas off, leave it off.
 Contact Customer Service when you are ready for the gas to be turned back on and a technician will restore service and relight your appliances.
 In the hours and days after a major emergency, gas company calls will be backlogged, and you might have a substantial wait for a service technician to be scheduled to restore service to your home.

 - After an earthquake, check to be sure nothing flammable has fallen or spilled near a natural gas appliance.

 Knowing what to do with your gas meter is only part of natural disaster preparation.
 Having a an emergency kit is equally important.
-The kit should portable and contain the necessary items to sustain life for the first critical hours and day following a disaster.
+The kit should be portable and contain the necessary items to sustain life for the first critical hours and days following a disaster.